 The records are uploaded in CSV file format.
-The period of upload can be chosen from menu between 1 and 24 hours.
+The period of the upload can be chosen from the menu between 1 and 24 hours.
+If you enable this service, take care of the real-time clock (NTP service).

-The HTTP server can be addressed either by domain name or IP address.
+The HTTP server for upload can be domain or IP address but take care about DNS settings.